 Accredited by the Law Society for our expertise in residential conveyancing, you can rest assured that your case will be in the hands of specialists.
 When you instruct a member of our professional, friendly team, you will receive a clear plan of what we will be doing, the estimated costs involved and a list of documents we will require from you.
 We like to keep our clients engaged in the process so we will regularly communicate with you at each stage of the transaction.

-As a well-established high street firm with offices across Wales, our local knowledge is second to none.
+As a well-established high street firm with offices across Wales and Gloucester, our local knowledge is second to none.
 Questions on the local property market are welcome, and our experts will always advise with your best interests at heart.

 Speak to one of our residential property solicitors about our prices; we always aim to provide excellent value for money, because we know it’s what our clients deserve.